stargate/data-api/CONFIGURATION.md

 must be appropriate for the deployment (greater than one in a multi-node local data center) so `LOCAL_QUORUM` requires responses from multiple replicas.
 Astra callers must use the canary database hostname so the tenant and region are resolved from `Host`; Cassandra ignores the tenant portion of `Host`.
-The caller must also send the exact User-Agent configured by `stargate.jsonapi.operations.sla-user-agent`, allowing a dedicated canary session to use the shorter SLA session TTL instead of being treated like normal client traffic.
+The caller must also send the full User-Agent configured by `stargate.jsonapi.operations.sla-user-agent`.
+The comparison is case-insensitive.
+Requests with a missing or different User-Agent are rejected before accessing the session cache, and the endpoint fails closed when the SLA User-Agent is not configured.
+This ensures the canary session uses the shorter SLA session TTL instead of being treated like normal client traffic.
+Do not reuse the canary credentials for normal traffic, because using the same cached session with a non-SLA User-Agent can extend its lifetime.

 The check is fully asynchronous and has a five-second timeout.
-It returns HTTP 200 with `{"status":"UP"}` after a successful read, HTTP 503 with `{"status":"DOWN"}` after a database failure or timeout, and HTTP 401 when the `Token` header is missing or authentication fails.
+It returns HTTP 200 with `{"status":"UP"}` after a successful read and HTTP 503 with `{"status":"DOWN"}` after a database failure, timeout, or missing SLA User-Agent configuration.
+It returns the standard Data API error response with HTTP 401 when the `Token` header is missing or authentication fails, and HTTP 403 when the request User-Agent does not match the configured SLA User-Agent.
+Probe integrations must use the HTTP status as the readiness contract rather than parsing the response body's `status` field alone.

 Kubernetes or an SLA checker must call each pod directly for this endpoint to control per-pod readiness.
 An external request sent through a load balancer does not establish which pod is ready.
 Restrict the endpoint to trusted probe traffic with deployment controls such as a NetworkPolicy, mTLS, or an ingress ACL and rate limit.
+The User-Agent check is an operational guard, not an authentication boundary.
 Kubernetes `httpGet` headers cannot reference a Secret, so delivery of the canary token is intentionally outside the Data API configuration.
 Prefer an external checker or a Secret-mounted file read by an `exec` probe; do not put the token literally in the probe command or shell trace.
 The unauthenticated Quarkus health endpoints under the